clicon/clixon-docs/client.rst

 - cdb_close         -> clixon_client_terminate

-And the above example re-written for Clixon would look like this:
+The above example re-written for Clixon looks as follows:

 ::